Tips for a Fun Old-Fashioned Dinner DateMay 18, 2021

 Do you know what wine goes best with what food?
 Learn How to pair wine with food with this easy-to-remember guide

 How to Pair Wine with Food

 Sometimes you want to contrast, not complement, the flavors of your wine with your food.
 If the dish is creamy and rich, you will want a rich, creamy wine like a warm-climate Chardonnay.
-It that case, this more acidic wine could cut the richness and allow both flavors to shine.
-A sweeter wine like Reisling, will cut through spicy flavors of Asian dishes, as it is less tannic.
+In that case, this more acidic wine could cut the richness and allow both flavors to shine.
+A sweeter wine like Reisling will cut through spicy flavors of Asian dishes, as it is less tannic.